awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClient.md

 ### `searchAvailablePhoneNumbers(input:completion:)`

 Searches for phone numbers that can be ordered.
-For US numbers, provide at least one of the following search filters:​ AreaCode, City,
-State, or TollFreePrefix.
-If you provide
-City, you must also provide State.
+For US numbers, provide at least one of the following search filters: AreaCode, City, State, or TollFreePrefix.
+If you provide City, you must also provide State.
 Numbers outside the US only support the PhoneNumberType filter, which you must use.

 ``` swift
 public func searchAvailablePhoneNumbers(input: SearchAvailablePhoneNumbersInput, completion: @escaping (ClientRuntime.SdkResult<SearchAvailablePhoneNumbersOutputResponse, SearchAvailablePhoneNumbersOutputError>) -> Void)